multiversx/mx-exchange-docs/docs/governance/on-chain-process.md

 Only when the proposal is vetoed, 50% of the deposit will be burnt, and the other 50% will be refunded.
 Otherwise, the deposit will not be burnt, and will be fully refunded, even if the vote did not pass, for example if the quorum or the "Yes" majority were not reached.
 During the voting period, users upvote proposal ("Yes" vote), downvote it ("No" vote), participate with a white vote which is neither for or against the proposal ("White" vote), or veto the proposal ("NoWithVeto" vote).

-In a future version of the on-chain governance, in case you have not enough funds to cover the entire deposit, you will be allowed to associate with other MEX holders in order to provide the minimal MEX deposit.
+In a future version of the on-chain governance, in case you don’t have enough funds to cover the entire deposit, you will be allowed to associate with other MEX holders in order to provide the minimal MEX deposit.
 This deposit threshold will have to be attained within a maximum of 10 days, otherwise all users will be refunded.

 As the xEIP creator, you should now keep track of the Energy holders who have and have not voted.
 To make sure they are aware of your plan, that they understand the proposal correctly, and that they are ready to vote, you should re-engage directly with them.
 The biggest danger is that Energy holders (for a variety of reasons) won't vote at all.
 Energy holders typically need several reminders to vote.
 However, be mindful not going to the other extreme and spamming Energy holders.

-[comment]: # (mx-context-auto)
+[comment]: # "mx-context-auto"

 ### What determines whether the governance proposal passes?